WangZesen/Decentralized-Training-Exp/cnn/README.md

 │   ├── ...
 ```

+> [!NOTE]
+> Note that the images in validation dataset should also be arranged by classes like in `train`.

 > [!WARNING]
 > **Avoid the IO bottleneck to achieve best possible efficiency**
 > An efficient data loader is one of the key factors to a overall efficient training systems.
-To avoid the bottleneck cause by disk IO, the data MUST be placed in local SSD otherwise other optimization techniques will be hindered.
-In our experiments on shared clusters, the data is stored in a network drive. `preload` in the training configuration controls whether the data will be copied to local SSD before the training.
+To avoid the bottleneck cause by disk IO, the data MUST be placed in local SSD otherwise the speedup brought by other optimization techniques (like decentralized training or AMP training) will be hindered.
+In our experiments on shared clusters, the data is stored in a network drive. `preload` in the training configuration controls whether the data will be copied to local SSDs of compute nodes before the training.
 To make the preload work, shards of the data needs to be created.
 See next section for details.

 #### (Optional) Create Shards for Fast Preloading

+To be added.

 ### Train